isomerpages/govtech-gobusiness-main/_run-and-grow/intellectual-property/types-of-ia-ip-services.md

 There are many intangible assets (IA) and intellectual property (IP) services business will require as it innovate, transform, and grow.

-As a start, GoBusiness IP Grow features 20 IA/IP services, grouped into 4 key categories.
+GoBusiness IP Grow features 20 IA/IP services grouped into 4 key categories.
 Click on each IA/IP service to view a list of service providers.

 {% include overview.html anchorlinks=site.data.ov014-ipgrow-types-of-IA-IP-services %}